 Section 5230(n)(1)(B).
-The deletion to this section removes a loophole that inhibits the Committee's ability to assess negative points, in certain situations, if bonds are not issued.
-This deletion honors the intent of this section at drafting.
+The deletion to this section removes a loophole that inhibits CDLAC's ability to assess negative points in certain situations if bonds are not issued.
+This deletion honors the original intent of this section.
 The deletion of section 5230(n)(4) removes an unnecessary and ambiguous provision.